 Alleged failure to meet nomination procedures was used as the grounds for denying registration to the nomination group of Siarhei Tsikhanouski.
 The CEC stressed that the application for registration of the nomination group should be signed only by the person who intends to run.
-Circumstances that preceded the beginning of the election suggest that Tsikhanouski's voting rights were violated.
+Since Tsikhanouski was serving a sentence of administrative detention at a time when, in accordance with the Electoral Code and the Electoral Schedule, it was possible to apply for registration of a nomination group, the application was filed by his wife on the basis of a notarized power of attorney.
+However, the CEC found this to be contrary to the procedure for nominating a presidential candidate.
+According to "Human Rights Defenders for Free Elections", the circumstances that preceded the beginning of the election suggest that Tsikhanouski's voting rights were violated.
 The authorities deliberately created a situation in which he lost the opportunity to exercise his right to run for President.